TobitSoftware/chayns-backend/README.md

 * TappID - int: The ID of the current tapp.
 It is contained in chayns.env.site.tapp.id and used in the Authorization header.

 ### chayns® Helper
-In order to make it easier to you to use the Backend API, we provide the chayns helper that comes with a lot of helpful features and simplifications.
+In order to make it easier to you to use the Backend API, we provide the chayns helper that comes with a lot of helpful features and simplifications. <br>
+More information can be found [here](https://github.com/TobitSoftware/chayns-backend-dotnet).